 Selling, general and administrative expenses increased \$6.2 million, or 4%, from \$153.7 million for the year ended September 30, 2003 to \$158.9 million for the year ended September 30, 2004.
 This increase is due primarily to an \$8.0 million charge to settle a lawsuit taken during the fourth quarter ended September 30, 2004.
 This increase is also due to increased legal fees of \$3.7 million, increased bad debt expense of \$1.2 million due to receivable write-offs and \$1.1 million in severance expenses recorded during the year ended September 30, 2004 as compared to the year ended September 30, 2003.
 These increased selling general and administrative expenses were offset by approximately \$7.8 million of reduced employment related expenses including employee paid medical insurance, bonuses and commissions and other variable expenses.
-As a result of these charges, selling, general and administrative expenses as a percent of revenue increased from 10% for the year ended September 30, 2004.
+As a result of these charges, selling, general and administrative expenses as a percent of revenue increased from 10% for the year ended September 30, 2003 to 11% for the year ended September 30, 2004.